hychn/hychn.github.io/md/ranalysis.md

 ## Order of $\mathbb{R}$
 * Defined in terms of positive number
 * Relation

 ## 2.1.7 Properties of order on R
 * if $a>b$ and $b>c$ then $a>b>c$ Transitive
 * if $a>b$ then $a+c>b+c$
 * if $a>b$ and $c>0$ then $ca>cb$
 * if $a>b$ and $c<0$ then $ca<cb$

-## No smallest positive  number can exist
+## No smallest positive real number can exist

 ## 2.1.9 Thm
 If $0 \geq a \gt e \forall e \gt 0$ then $a=0$
 ## 2.1.10 Thm